 According to a recent study, 69% of Americans have shopped online, citing the ability to shop anywhere, be it from a bed, from work, from the bar, even from the bathroom, as the biggest appeal of online shopping.
-This image is what the majority of people think of when they hear the term e-commerce, but mention B2B e-commerce or B2C, C2C or C2B and their eyes might glaze over.
-With e-commerce thriving across most sectors, let’s take a look at the main models in operation today and how they differ from one another.
+Let’s take a look at B2C and B2B ecommerce – the two main ecommerce models in operation today and how they differ from one another.

 This is not the case in B2B e-commerce, the buyer is motivated by professional reasons, it’s their job to find a supplier.
 The primary focus for them is the bottom line, rather than convenience.
 A single consumer has complete domain over their credit card, while a buyer might need approval from a committee or manager.

 Often B2B platforms allow multiple accounts from a business, with a managerial account to give final approval to a transaction, after they are satisfied with the nuts and bolts of the deal.

 2. Business negotiation